lerouge53/superusercc/README.md

 # superusercc
-a simple minecraft mod that add sudo and the possibility to modify /rom on CC: tweaked's computers
+a simple minecraft mod that add sudo and the possibility to modify /rom on CC: tweaked's computers ; Not done yet